ben1sheff/ben1sheff.github.io/content/authors/admin/_index.md

     date_end: 2017-05-12
     summary: |
       - Used machine learning classification algorithms for particle identification using the ROOT Toolkit for Multi-Variate Analysis on large scale CUORE data.
-      - Developed, modeled, and built test jigs for samples, designed for use in a cryostat.
+      - Developed, modeled, and built test jigs for samples, designed for use in a cryostat (<a href={{< ref "/cuore/" >}}>more detail here</a>).
       - Organized monthly barbecues for the Society of Physics Students, arranging equipment, supplies, personnel, and financing.
+  - position: Various Roles
+    company_name: Pioneers in Engineering (PiE)
+    company_url: ''
+    company_logo: ''
+    date_start: 2013-08-22
+    date_end: 2017-05-11
+    summary: |
+      - Head of base kit design team, designing the kit competition teams use as a starting point for their robot (<a href={{< ref "/pie/basekit" >}}>more detail here</a>) (2016)
+      - Mentored Team 26, Oakland School of the Arts for competition season (spring 2015)
+      - Fabricated parts on a large scale as part of the Production Team to produce enough parts for over 24 robot base kits along with additional parts to make available to teams during the competition (2013-2014)
+      -	Led a team analyzing potential competition needs to determine parts offered to teams as Kit Extension Organizer (fall 2014)
+      - Arranged and managed the kickoff event for over 250 high school students and competition staff (spring 2014)
   - position: Lounsberry Foundation Fellow
     company_name: CERN, Geneva, Switzerland
     company_url: ''